READ THESE GUIDELINES BEFORE SUBMITTING WORK. Failure to follow the instructions contained herein will result in an automatic rejection.

 The Poet's Haven receives the rights to publish all work submitted to The Poet's Haven Author Series in both print and electronic formats.
 The author retains ownership and is free to submit individual pieces to anthologies, magazines, and/or online journals, provided the publishers do not require first-time or exclusive rights.
 Authors may not place more than half (50%) the contents of an Author Series title at another press, including as part of a full-length "Collected Works" type publication.

 Submissions must be made by either the creator of a work, or on behalf of the creator.
 PLAGIARISM IS A CRIME, AND WILL NOT BE TOLERATED!
 We will assist any investigations of a submitter for fraud to the best of our abilities.
-If you are submitting a work on behalf of the creator, be certain to give us a way to contact him or her, other than through your e-mail, if need be.
+If you are submitting work on behalf of the creator, be certain to give us a way to contact them other than through your e-mail, if need be.
 A postal address will work fine.
-The author or artist MUST BE AWARE THAT HIS OR HER WORK IS BEING SUBMITTED!
-The ONLY exception to this rule is in the case of a deceased author or artist, in which case the work must be submitted by the author or artist's next-of-kin/proprietor-of-estate.
+The author or artist MUST BE AWARE THAT THEIR WORK IS BEING SUBMITTED!
+The ONLY exception to this rule is in the case of a deceased author or artist, in which case the work must be submitted by the creator's next-of-kin/proprietor-of-estate.

 Again, all work is copyright ©, property of, and owned by its original author or artist.
 Nothing may be copied from the website or any offline publications without the explicit written permission of the original author or artist.

 Critiques:Due to time restraints, we are unable to critique each and every item submitted.
 Comments from the publisher or editors will be rare.